The immune response to foreign antigens consists of

 Macrophages can kill specific tumor cells when activated by a combination of factors, including lymphokines (soluble factors produced by T cells) and interferon.
 They are less effective than T-cell–mediated cytotoxic mechanisms.
 Under certain circumstances, macrophages may present TAAs to T cells and stimulate tumor-specific immune response.
-There are at least 2 classes of tumor-associated macrophages (TAM):
+There are 2 polarized states of tumor-associated macrophages (TAM):

-Recently this classification was revisited.
-Currently M1 and M2 are considered to exist on a continuum until they maximally differentiate (polarize) into M1 and M2.
-Such polarization can vary over time and depends on the stage and type of cancer as well as treatments.
+M1 and M2 are considered to exist on a continuum until they maximally differentiate (polarize) into M1 and M2.
+Such polarization can vary over time and depends on their location inside the tumor (more or less hypoxic areas), the stage and type of cancer, and prior treatment

 Lymphokines produced by immune cells stimulate growth or induce activities of other immune cells.
 Such lymphokines include interleukin-2 (IL-2), also known as T-cell growth factor, and the interferons.
 IL-12 is produced by dendritic cells and specifically induces CTLs, thereby enhancing antitumor immune responses.

 Regulatory T cells are normally present in the body and help prevent autoimmune reactions.
-They are produced during the active phase of immune responses to pathogens and limit the strong immune response that could damage the host.
+They are produced during the active phase of immune responses to pathogens and limit strong immune responses that could damage the host.
 Accumulation of these cells in cancers inhibits antitumor immune responses.

 Myeloid-derived suppressor cells accumulate in large numbers in cancers and predict poor clinical outcomes in various types of cancer.